 The significant Koolanooka rehabilitation efforts have been done progressively over the life of the mine, and have also been informed by an innovative research ‘Green Rewind’ program partnered with the Kings Park Botanic Gardens & Parks Authority (KPGPA) Science Directorate.

-Total production for the SMC Koolanooka mine was just over four million tonnes, however more than five million tonnes were exported under a former regime.
+Total production for the SMG Koolanooka mine was just over four million tonnes, however more than five million tonnes were exported under a former regime.

-The Sinosteel Midwest Corporation (SMC) owned asset has played an interesting part in the history and development of the Iron Ore Industry State wide, having been the first exporter of iron ore in the State when a WMC Joint venture exported to Japan in the late 60’s.
+The Sinosteel Midwest Group (SMG) owned asset has played an interesting part in the history and development of the Iron Ore Industry State wide, having been the first exporter of iron ore in the State when a WMC Joint venture exported to Japan in the late 60’s.

 After all this time is it really all over for Koolanooka?